O3 Mining Inc. (OTCMKTS:OIIIF) Short Interest Up 1,676.5% in February

-O3 Mining Inc. (OTCMKTS:OIIIF – Get Rating) saw a significant increase in short interest in the month of February.
-As of February 15th, there was short interest totalling 30,200 shares, an increase of 1,676.5% from the January 31st total of 1,700 shares.
-Based on an average daily volume of 31,100 shares, the short-interest ratio is presently 1.0 days.
+O3 Mining Inc. (OTCMKTS:OIIIF – Get Rating) was the target of a large growth in short interest in February.
+As of February 15th, there was short interest totalling 30,200 shares, a growth of 1,676.5% from the January 31st total of 1,700 shares.
+Based on an average daily trading volume, of 31,100 shares, the short-interest ratio is currently 1.0 days.

 Further Reading